melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 SparrowCI provides you with some DSL to built a CI for your Raku modules.

-For none devops people CI - mean continues interation - a process allowing to test your code in some centralaized service and share results with others.
+For none devops people CI - means continues integration - a process allowing to test your code in some centralized service and share results with others.

-Let's create some Christma gift module and then build it:
+Let's create some Christmas gift module and then build it:

 ```bash